Why Is There Water Surrounding My AC?

 One thing is for certain — it is hot out there!
 We have been busier than usual this summer, and unfortunately a lot of this has been due to the fact that we are out there fixing broken down air conditioners.
 With such incredible heat as we’ve been experiencing, this should really come as no surprise.
 Neither should the fact that it is always better to prevent repair needs to begin with, than to wait around and let problems develop to that point.

 Of course, there is no such thing as a perfect air conditioning system, and even the best air conditioner that is the most well maintained is going to run into trouble from time to time.
 When that happens, we strongly recommend that you contact us at the very first sign of trouble.
 There are usually warning signs that something is amiss with any given system.
-One alarming sight that you may see is water surrounding your air conditioner in Queen Creek, AZ.
+One alarming sight that you may see is water surrounding your air conditioner.

 It Might Not Be That Serious